srividhi-026/Covid19CommunityResponse/README.md

     b.
 Change your Database name in DB_DATABASE if you want to and create a new Databse with the same name in your phpmyadmin. <br>
     c.
 Set your DB_USERNAME and DB_PASSWORD

+8. run "php artisan migrate" to migrate the tables.
+More information can be found here :https://laravel.com/docs/7.x/migrations

-8. To build npm run dev or npm run watch.
+9. To build npm run dev or npm run watch.

 ## License